6 min read

 In other words, when you name your emotions, you can choose what to do with them from then on.

-You can weigh your responses and choose the best one in the favor of the situation you’re in.
+You can weigh your responses and choose the best one for the situation you’re in.
 And of course, you can better feel and connect with your emotions when you understand what you’re dealing with.

 There is scientific evidence that supports labeling your emotions as well.
 This 2018 study suggests that turning your feelings and emotions into words will decrease the emotional charge surrounding the experience itself.